 You get to see what each phase of the scanning process looks like, but to get any real functionality, you’ll have to pay $29.99 for an unrestricted license.

 DaisyDisk is a beautiful yet different disk space analyzer that scans the drives on your Mac and gives you a visual overview of what’s eating up space on your Mac.
 It displays files in a pinwheel-shaped disk map, letting you quickly locate and clean up large files.
 You can use the built-in QuickLook preview to see what you might want to get rid of (you can also reveal in Finder to take a closer look).

-There’s a collection drawer where you can stage files (or entire segments) for trashing.
-Once you’ve browsed through and collected things you don’t need, one click clears them out.
-DaisyDisk is available for just $9.99 from the Mac App Store as well as from their own website (standalone edition).
-The standalone edition from their own website offers some additional features since it is not bound by Apple’s sandboxing rules.
+There’s a collection drawer where you can stage files (or entire segments) for trash.
+Once you’ve browsed through and collected things you don’t need, a single click clears them out.
+DaisyDisk is available for just $9.99 from the Mac App Store as well as from their website (standalone edition).
+The standalone version from their site offers some additional features since it is not bound by Apple’s sandboxing rules.

-We really like DaisyDisk’s design with its circular visualizations!
-But it’s important to note that DaisyDisk does not warn you if you delete something that is needed for your system or even for any application.
-So please use DaisyDisk carefully.
+We like DaisyDisk’s design with its circular visualizations!
+But it’s important to note that DaisyDisk does not warn you if you delete something sensitive to the system.
+So, please use DaisyDisk carefully.

 Disk Doctor is developed in the UK and was awarded the ‘Mac Gem’ award by MacWorld in 2013.
 The app focuses on disk cleanup only.
 It scans and removes application caches, browser logs , iTunes temp caches and other unnecessary files from your hard drive.
 The interface is very simple and professional as well as easy to use.